Sport in Slovenia: Ice hockey

 The highest level of ice hockey is the Slovenian Ice Hockey Championship.
-The Slovenia men's national ice hockey team has participated in 31 Ice Hockey World Championships between 1993 and 2025, including 11 appearances in the highest division.
-One of Slovenia's most notable athletes is Anže Kopitar, who plays for the Los Angeles Kings of the National Hockey League.
+The Slovenia men's national ice hockey team has participated in 32 Ice Hockey World Championships between 1993 and 2026, including 12 appearances in the highest division.
+One of Slovenia's most notable athletes is Anže Kopitar, who played for the Los Angeles Kings of the National Hockey League.
 In 2012, Kopitar became the first Slovenian to win the Stanley Cup and tied as the top scorer of the respective playoffs.
 Other notable Slovenian hockey players include Robert Kristan, Jan Muršak, David Rodman, Marcel Rodman, Rok Tičar, Žiga Pance, Žiga Jeglič, Tomaž Vnuk, and Dejan Kontrec.

 Handball

 Handball is a popular sport in Slovenia.
 The Slovenia men's national handball team has participated at eleven World Championships, and its best achievement is third place at the 2017 Championship.
-The national team has also made fourteen appearances at the European Championships and was the runner-up of the 2004 edition, which was held in Slovenia.
+The national team has also made fifteen appearances at the European Championships and was the runner-up of the 2004 edition, which was held in Slovenia.
+At the 2024 Summer Olympics, Slovenia finished in fourth place after losing to Spain in the bronze medal game.

 RK Celje won the EHF Champions League in 2004, when they beat SG Flensburg-Handewitt in the final.
 Other notable Slovenian teams are RD Slovan, which reached the final of the 1980–81 European Cup, RK Gorenje and RK Koper.